- What is Summon?

 - Can I scan documents in the Library?

-- Can I use the Library's electronic resources from an off-campus location?
+- Can I access the Library electronic resources from an off-campus location?

-- Can I use the Library's electronic resources if I am an external user?
+- Can I access the Library electronic resources if I am an external user?

-- What can I do if I have problems accessing the electronic resources?
+- What can I do if I have issues accessing the electronic resources?